CFEL-CMI/cmifly/README.md

 For now, get the latest version from [github](https://github.com/CFEL-CMI/cmifly) and run `CMIfly.py`.

+This requires a Stark-energy file from [CMIstark](https://github.com/CFEL-CMI/cmistark) for the molecule/state of interest.

 ## Documentation

-For now, this code is undocumented; this needs to be changed.
+For now, this code is undocumented; this needs to be changed;-)

 ### Some notes on the usage for different setups